-The first time I had experienced this type of disappointment was when I first arrived in England trialing with the Premier League side Watford FC.
-I was told I was going to be trialing for one week.
-One week turned into three so I was feeling pretty confident, only to get to the last day of my trial and be told I didn’t make the cut.
-All I can remember was feeling upset, angry and frustrated.
-It was the first real “no” I had experienced.
-I was on my own on the other side of the world and I very quickly learnt that this was a part of the highs and lows of football.
-I was going to have to organize those emotions in my head in order to be ready to move onto the next possible opportunity.
+The first time I had experienced this type of disappointment was when I first arrived in England trialing with Premier League side Watford FC.
+I was told I was going to be trailing for one week, then got extended to three, only to get to the last day of my trial and be told I didn’t make the cut.
+All I can remember is feeling upset, angry, frustrated, because it was the first no I had experience on my own, and very quickly I was learning that this is what football is going to be like no matter where you go.

 Appreciate the Little Things

 Appreciate what you have and not what you don’t have.
-I am to blame for always wanting more, something better, but I need to constantly remind myself that things take time.
-What I have experienced in the last year-and-a-half of football is nothing short of the best adventure I could have asked for.
-At times I have lost sight of what I am trying to achieve.
-I sometimes get too far ahead of myself.
-That’s when I have to take a step back and appreciate the little (and big) things that I’ve achieved along the way and use these milestones to keep me chasing my football dream here in Sweden.
+I am to blame for always wanting more, something better, but knowing that things take time.
+What I have experienced in my last year and half of football overseas is nothing short of the best adventure I could have asked for.
+At times, of course, I have lost sight of what I am trying to achieve and get too far ahead of myself, but understanding that what I have done, I should be proud in and use that as the drive to now keep on chasing football here in Sweden.

 Never Give Up

 Your mind can always play tricks on you.
-It is always asking questions of you: “Are you cut out for this?
-Are you good enough?
-It happens to the best of us, but it’s normal.
-Rejection and setbacks hurt, but it is what you do afterwards that is going to define who you are.
-I admire the quote from the film Rocky when Sylvester Stallone says, “It ain’t about how hard you can hit; it’s about how hard you can get hit and keep moving forward.
-How much you can take and keep moving forward?
+Your mind always questioning are you cut out for this or are you good enough, it happens to the best of us, but that is normal.
+Rejection hurt, but it is what you do afterward is what is going to define who you are.
+I admire in Rocky Balboa when Sylvester Stallon says, “It ain’t about how hard you can hit it’s about how hard you can get hit and keep moving forward.
+How much you can take and keep moving forward.
 That’s how winning is done.”

-Sure, people may not believe in you, and say that you aren’t good enough.
-But what people think is up to them, because at the end of the day if you really believe in yourself, you will prove them wrong and keep chasing your goals and dreams.
+Sure people may not believe in you and say you aren’t good enough, but what people think is up to them because at the end of the day if you really believe in yourself, you will prove them wrong and keep chasing your goals and dreams.